MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 - MocksConfig: A dictionary of mock data configurations, which could be used to set up fake data responses for tests.

-- GlobalVariables: A key-value pair object where both keys and values are strings, used to store global variables in your project.
+- GlobalVariables: A key-value pair object where both keys and values are strings, used to store global variables in our project.

 - EmailsConfig: This might store email addresses or other email-related configurations.